napari/napari-animation/docs/developers/contributing.md

 The docs will be built at `docs/_build/html`.

 Most web browsers will allow you to preview HTML pages.
-Try entering `file:///absolute/path/to/napari/docs/_build/html/index.html` in your address bar.
+Try entering `file:///absolute/path/to/napari-animation/docs/_build/html/index.html` in your address bar.

-To read more about the docs, how they're organized, and built, read {ref}`docs-dev`.

 ## Code of conduct

-`napari` has a [Code of Conduct](https://napari.org/stable/community/code_of_conduct.html) that should be honored by everyone who participates in the `napari` community.
+`napari` has a [Code of Conduct](https://napari.org/stable/community/code_of_conduct.html) that should be honored by everyone who participates in the `napari` community, including `napari-animation`.

 ## Questions, comments, and feedback

-If you have questions, comments, suggestions for improvement, or any other inquiries regarding the project, feel free to open an [issue](https://github.com/napari/napari/issues).
+If you have questions, comments, suggestions for improvement, or any other inquiries regarding the project, feel free to open an [issue](https://github.com/napari/napari-animation/issues).

 Issues and pull-requests are written in [Markdown](https://guides.github.com/features/mastering-markdown/#what).
 You can find a comprehensive guide [here](https://guides.github.com/features/mastering-markdown/#syntax).